NEW YORK GYNECOMASTIA SURGERY FOR BODYBUILDERS

 The most visible side effect of anabolic steroids is the development of excess breast tissue (commonly called “bitch tits”).
 This is due to the conversion (termed aromatization) of the testosterone they have taken into estrogen.
 The estrogen, in turn, then promotes the growth of breast tissue.
 Bodybuilders complain mostly about very localized gynecomastia (just under or around the areola) and/or puffy nipples, although some very large growths of breast tissue have been encountered.
 When the pec muscle is flexed, the nipples protrude excessively and detract from the contour of the chest.

 There are other side effects as well.
 By taking extra hormones, the body senses that it has sufficient amounts of testosterone and therefore decreases its own natural production of testosterone.
 The testes then begin to wither, since they are no longer “needed.”
-There are also other affects on various organs of the body.
+There are also other effects on various organs of the body.
 Tumors may develop.
-Finally, there may be emotional issues that ensue – the famous “roid rage” for example.
+Finally, there may be emotional issues that occur – the famous “roid rage” for example.

 It is our strong professional opinion that tampering with one’s delicately balanced hormonal system – particularly without appropriate physician supervision and blood testing – is totally inappropriate, dangerous to one’s health and should not be done.
 Nevertheless, for those bodybuilders who have developed gynecomastia, appropriate surgery is the best answer.
 The surgery should provide for a flat nipple/areola on a contoured, muscular chest.